aws/amazon-ec2-metadata-mock/README.md

 AEMM is simple to get up and running.

 ## Installation

+:warning: Amazon EC2 Metadata Mock will be launched soon with CI/CD pipelines.
+In the mean time, feel free to build from source and try it out. :warning:

 Download binary from the latest release:
 ```
 curl -Lo amazon-ec2-metadata-mock https://github.com/aws/amazon-ec2-metadata-mock/releases/download/latest/amazon-ec2-metadata-mock